Star polygons in art and culture: Other

 The eight-pointed star is widely used in the Arabic states in decorative art,.
-It is sometimes similar star to the Star of Lakshmi formed from overlapping squares but may also appear in the form of the Rub el Hizb which adds a central circle to the design.
+It is sometimes similar to the Star of Lakshmi formed from overlapping squares but may also appear in the form of the Rub el Hizb which adds a central circle to the design.

 A two-color, 8-pointed star associated with the American Friends Service Committee and other Quaker service groups since the 1870s is sometimes called "the Quaker star".

 Nine-pointed stars

 A nine-pointed star is the most common symbol of the Baháʼí Faith, the number nine being significant in the religion.

 Eleven-pointed stars

 The flag of the Federation of Malaya used the eleven-pointed star from 1950 until 1963, with the star representing the 11 member states of the federation.

 Twelve-pointed stars

 The flag of Nauru uses a twelve-pointed star representing the 12 tribes on the island.

 Fourteen-pointed stars

+In the Church of Nativity in Bethlehem the traditionally location of the birth of Jesus is marked by a silver star with 14 points that represents the three sets of 14 generations in the genealogy of Jesus.
 The flag of Malaysia uses the Federal Star, a fourteen-pointed star representing the unity between the 13 member states and the federal government.